-- destructive fishing practices and implement science-based management plans, to restore fish stocks in the shortest time feasible at least to levels that can produce maximum sustainable yield as determined by their biological characteristics - Target 14.6 : By 2020, prohibit certain forms of fisheries subsidies which contribute to overcapacity and overfishing, eliminate subsidies that contribute to IUU Fishing and refrain from introducing new such subsidies, recognizing that appropriate and effective special and differential reatment for developing and least developed countries should be an integral part of the World Trade Organization fisheries subsidies negotiation. - Indicator 14.6.1 Progress by countries in the degree of implementation of international instruments aiming to combat illegal, unreported and unregulated fishing - WT0: 2017 Buenos Aires Ministerial Conference (MC11), ministers agreed on a work programme to conclude the negotiations by aiming to adopt, at the 2019 Ministerial Conference, an agreement on fisheries subsidies which delivers on Sustainable Development Goal 14.6.
+- Target 14.4: By 2020, effectively regulate harvesting, and end overfishing, IUU fishing and destructive fishing practices and implement science-based management plans, to restore fish stocks in the shortest time feasible at least to levels that can produce maximum sustainable yield as determined by their biological characteristics - Target 14.6 : By 2020, prohibit certain forms of fisheries subsidies which contribute to overcapacity and overfishing, eliminate subsidies that contribute to IUU Fishing and refrain from introducing new such subsidies, recognizing that appropriate and effective special and differential reatment for developing and least developed countries should be an integral part of the World Trade Organization fisheries subsidies negotiation. - Indicator 14.6.1 Progress by countries in the degree of implementation of inter instruments aiming to combat illegal, unreported and unregulated fishing - WT0: 2017 Buenos Aires Ministerial Conference (MC11), ministers agreed on a work programme to conclude the negotiations by aiming to adopt, at the 2019 Ministerial Conference, an agreement on fisheries subsidies which delivers on Sustainable Development Goal 14.6.